 On November 2, 2004, the citizens of the City approved an amendment to the City Charter establishing a nine member board of directors (the "Electric Utility Board") to govern, manage and operate LP&L, and which gave the City Council the authority to appoint the directors to the Electric Utility Board.
 Under the amendment, the City Council retained the authority to approve LP&L's budget, set LP&L's rates, exercise the power of eminent domain on behalf of LP&L, and issue debt on behalf of LP&L ("City Council Charter Responsibilities").
 In response to the charter amendment approved by the voters, on December 16, 2004 and later amended on April 10, 2012, the City Council adopted an ordinance (the "LP&L Governance Ordinance"), which provided for, among other things, the following: (1) reserving City Council Charter Responsibilities in addition to requiring from LP&L the payment of an annual franchise fee equivalent and payment in lieu of taxes to the City; and (2) mandating the creation of certain reserve accounts by LP&L and restricting the transfer of revenues from LP&L until such reserves have been funded.
-In addition, the City initiated a solicitation to the holders of LP&L's senior revenue debt and from bond insurers who issued policies in support of the senior lien debt seeking approval to amend each LP&L bond ordinance to provide for the governance of LP&L by the Electric Utility Board and, upon obtaining the necessary consents, amended the bond ordinances to provide for the governance of LP&L by the Electric Utility Board in January 2005.
+In addition, the City initiated a solicitation to the holders of LP&L's senior revenue debt and from bond insurers who issued policies in support of the senior lien debt seeking approval to amend each LP&L bond ordinance to provide for the governance of LP&L by the Electric Utility Board in January 2005.

 The LP&L Governance Ordinance provides that the City Council consider extensive business and/or financial experience as the primary qualification for serving on the Electric Utility Board.
 Electric Utility Board members serve without compensation.
-Terms of the Members of the Electric Utility Board were updated by City Council ordinance on December 3rd, 2019 to increase the number of terms that may be served.
+Terms of the Members of the Electric Utility Board were updated by City Council ordinance on December 3, 2019 to increase the number of terms that may be served.
 The change increased the maximum number of terms from no more than three two-year terms to no more than four consecutive two-year terms.
 In addition, the Mayor serves as an ex-officio member of the Electric Utility Board (see "CITY AND SYSTEM OFFICIALS, STAFF AND CONSULTANTS - Board of Directors of Lubbock Power & Light").